Latency Minimization for Hybrid-Frequency UHD Upload in Double-IRS-Aided HSR Networks: Introduction

-In this paper, we examine a WPCN to transfer power to the HSR IoT system aided by double IRS.
+In this paper, we examine a WPCN to transfer power to the HSR multimedia sensing network aided by double IRS.
 We consider the cooperation in different frequency bands for performance improvement.
-In addition, typically the security of communication systems relies on upper-layer encryption, which encounters significant challenges in HSR IoT systems.
-This is mainly because all IoTDs are energy-limited, complicated secrecy protocols are often difficult to apply \cite{CSP}.
-Physical layer security aided by IRS is a potential candidate for countering the above concern \cite{SSPT}.
-By carefully designing the phase shifts of the IRS, information leakage can be minimized and critical train data can be secured.
-The BS can not only transmit power to the high speed train, but also transmit information.
-Hence, the IRS2 can certainly be used to improve the performance of data transmission from users, which means hundreds of IRSs are required to \textcolor{black}{ be deployed} along the trackside to meet long distances communication, although this is not the focus of this work.
-There has been a work that studied WPCN and IRS to maximize the sum-rate of IoT system \cite{WPCNIRS} and it differs from our work in several points, which can be summarized as the main contributions in the following: \begin{itemize} \item We attempt to explore the assistance of multi IRSs in enhancing the WPCN in HSR IoT scenario.
-Inspired by \cite{ZTE,RISaidedHSR}, we deploy double IRSs, with one deployed along the track and the other one as a transparent surface deployed on the train windows.
-The trackside surfaces are used to assist in energy transfer, while the window surfaces assist in information transfer.
-This system paradigm facilitates the flexible deployment of trackside IoTDs and also enhances the battery life of IoTDs. \item Moreover, we investigate and formulate the weighted latency minimization of IoTDs data upload problem for the proposed MIMO system aided by double IRSs in HSR scenario.
-By introducing slack variables, we decouple the latency minimization problem into two sub-problems corresponding to the downlink energy transfer and uplink information upload phases.
+Given that passengers in the train are enjoying Mobile Multimedia Broadcasting Services (MBMS), we have introduced a zero-forcing interference isolation constraint.
+By precisely designing the phase array of the IRS2, we ensure that the uplink monitoring signal is physically isolated from the in-train entertainment broadcast channels in space.
+Our main contributions are summarized in the following: \begin{itemize} \item We propose a novel double IRS-aided architecture to enhance the WPCN in HSR multimedia sensing networks.
+We deploy double IRSs, with one deployed along the track and the other one is deployed as an electromagnetically transmissive surface on the train windows.
+The trackside surfaces are used to assist in energy transfer, while the window surfaces assist in the high-rate upload of multimedia video streams.
+This system paradigm facilitates the flexible deployment of trackside cameras and also enhances the battery life of cameras. \item Moreover, we investigate and formulate the weighted latency minimization problem of video stream uplink transmission as the multimedia quality of service (QoS) optimization model.
+By introducing slack variables, we decouple the latency minimization problem into two sub-problems corresponding to the downlink energy transfer and uplink video streams upload phases.
 We reformulate the original problem into a more tractable form and propose to use the difference of convex algorithm to solve the energy beamforming matrix optimization in the downlink phase. \item Next, in the uplink phase, we consider the hybrid high and low frequency bands communication system, which can improve the reliability of the system.
 IRS2 reflects the incident signals of both high and low frequency bands, and achieves the local optimality in both frequency bands simultaneously.
-Then, the IRS2 increases the information transmission rate while communicating covertly to users in the carriage, ensuring that road and vehicle information will not be leaked, further guaranteeing train safety.
-We reformulate the original problem into the Semi-definite Relaxation (SDR) problem and relax the rank one constraint to solve it.
+Furthermore, by precisely optimizing the phase shifts of IRS2, we formulate a zero-forcing spatial isolation constraint.
+This effectively prevents the uplink surveillance signals from causing co-channel interference to the downlink MBMS enjoyed by passengers inside the carriage.
+We reformulate the original problem into the Semi-definite Relaxation (SDR) problem and relax the rank one constraint to solve it. \item Based on the optimized phase shifts by the proposed algorithm, they can be further adjusted by a low complexity heuristic algorithm to mitigate the Doppler spread.
+This critical operation artificially extends the channel coherence time, thereby preserving the effective system bandwidth required for continuous UHD multimedia delivery and strictly preventing latency explosions. \item Finally, we provide a large number of numerical results to verify the effectiveness of our proposed hybrid transmission scheme and Doppler mitigation algorithm. \end{itemize}